Kennybll/philanthropist/README.md

 ```

 ## Wallet
-For the wallet to work correctly you must have philanthropistcoin from the base folder running (up above).
+For the wallet to work correctly you must have the daemon from the base folder running (up above).

 Go to into the wallet directory and run: